Anaconda (Python distribution): Conda

-Anaconda Cloud
+Anaconda.org

-Anaconda Cloud is a package management service by Anaconda where users can find, access, store and share public and private notebooks, environments, and conda and PyPI packages.
+Anaconda Cloud is a package management service by Anaconda where users can find, access, store and share public and private notebooks, environments, and Conda and PyPI packages.
 Cloud hosts useful Python packages, notebooks and environments for a wide variety of applications.
 Users do not need to log in or to have a Cloud account, to search for public packages, download and install them.

-Users can build new packages using the Anaconda Client command line interface (CLI), then manually or automatically upload the packages to Cloud.
+Users can build new Conda packages using Conda-build and then use the Anaconda Client CLI to upload packages to Anaconda.org.
+Notebooks users can be aided with writing and debugging code with Anaconda's AI Assistant.